The Upstream Hydrogen Process

 The gas field can be adapted to produce hydrogen by bringing a hydrogen production unit (HPU) to the site of the gas processing plant that is right-sized for the volume of gas being produced.

-A steam methane reformer (SMR) is the most common HPU from natural gas, although more efficient processes, such as Autothermal Reforming (ATR) are also available in modular format.
+A steam methane reformer (SMR) is the most common HPU from natural gas, although more efficient processes, such as Autothermal Reforming (ATR) are of course also available.

-Using the purified natural gas as feedstock for the HPU, the hydrogen produced can then be sold to industrial customers who need either the hydrogen molecule or a low-carbon fuel.
+Using the purified natural gas as feedstock for the HPU, the hydrogen produced can then be sold to industrial customers who need the hydrogen molecule.
+It can also be used as a low-carbon fuel, if desired.

-Hydrogen is a more valuable product than natural gas.
-Thus, this process can add value to the company.
+Hydrogen for industrial use is a significantly more valuable product than natural gas.
+Due to the lower cost of manufacture, subsidies are not usually required and value is added to the company.